Skip to content

 Caution is also warranted where what is “lived” differs from what was contractually agreed.
 In those cases a court may, in a dispute, conclude that the parties have implicitly agreed on a different clause.

+The parties also have to consider what the Incoterms do not cover.
+They must address these important aspects in the sales contract, to avoid unnecessary discussion and risk.
 This includes, for example, specifications for the goods sold, warranty, time, place, method, and currency of payment, transfer of title including retention of title, liability or limitation of liability, legal consequences of default, breaches and their legal consequences, the impact of sanctions, the imposition of customs duties, export or import prohibitions, force majeure, intellectual property rights, choice of law (in particular UN Sales Law / CISG) and domestic mandatory law (safety, health, environmental protection, and so on), rules on evidence, form of dispute resolution, and forum-selection or arbitration clauses.
-The parties have to address these important aspects in the sales contract themselves.

 Unclear, contradictory, or missing provisions can lead to unnecessary disputes and litigation between the parties.
 Failures around choice of law and forum are particularly critical.
 Many companies are not aware that judgments of ordinary courts in Germany are not enforceable in many countries.

 Operational staff also regularly report poor coordination between departments.
 The same goes for communication with external parties (freight forwarders, carriers, banks, insurers, lawyers, tax advisers, customs and tax authorities, and so on).
-The Incoterms sit at an important interface between several topics (sales contract, export and import controls, taxes, customs law, transport contract, insurance contract, and financing).
+The Incoterms sit at an important interface between several topics (sales contract, export and import controls, taxes, customs law, contract of carriage, insurance contract, and financing).
 International trade only runs smoothly where everyone involved is aligned and the individual contracts are consistent with each other.
 In-house training that involves all departments is one practical way to get there.

 Conclusion